dev-academy-programme/curriculum/concepts/unblocking/README.md

 ## Overview
 ++ CHECK THIS WITH MIX/PIET/JV ++
 It's a guarantee that you'll be blocked at some point!
-You learn best through struggling, so this is OK But there are many strategies for overcoming that block.
+You learn best through struggling, so this is OK.
+But there are many strategies for overcoming that block.
 Here are some ideas, or you may develop your own.
 The point is that you have a methodical strategy that keeps you calm and productive, so you can avoid a black hole of frustration.

 One technique is rubber ducky programming, the act of verbalizing your problem, then realizing you know the answer.
 Read more about it here: http://www.rubberduckdebugging.com/